Holtec International: SMR-300

 In December 2023, Holtec announced that it intended to build the first two SMR-300 small modular reactor at Palisades Nuclear Generating Station in Michigan by mid-2030.
 The SMR-300 adds forced coolant flow to the gravity-driven flow of the SMR-160.

 In December 2023, the British government awarded £30 million to Holtec to develop its SMR presence in the UK, where it is one of 6 competitors for an SMR contract.
 At the same time, the SMR-300 (previously sometimes called the SMR-160+) entered the UK Generic Design Assessment process.
 In September 2024, Holtec announced it would build a new facility in South Yorkshire to produce the SMR-300 for the European and Middle Eastern markets.
+In June 2026, Holtec and EDF Energy submitted a proposal to install up to four SMR-300 units at the former coal-fired Cottam power station site, potentially powering a datacentre project at the site.

-Palisades Restart
+Palisades restart

 Holtec International is leading a first-of-its-kind effort in the U.S. to restart the Palisades Nuclear Generating Station in Covert, Michigan, which was shut down in 2022.
 Originally acquired from Entergy for decommissioning, the plant is now being refurbished for recommissioning, with support from a $1.5 billion United States Department of Energy loan and $300 million from the State of Michigan.
 The restart is expected to deliver 805 MW of carbon-free electricity—enough to power about 800,000 homes—and preserve or create hundreds of jobs.
 Regulatory progress has been steady, with the Nuclear Regulatory Commission issuing a key environmental finding in June 2025, despite challenges from anti-nuclear groups.
 Holtec has requalified former operators, expanded staffing, and is conducting extensive maintenance and system upgrades.
-The restart is targeted for late 2025, with plans to add two small modular reactors (SMR-300s) at the site by 2030.
+The restart is targeted for mid-2026, with plans to add two small modular reactors (SMR-300s) at the site by the early 2030's.
 The project is viewed as a potential model for reviving dormant nuclear plants across the U.S., offering a faster, more cost-effective alternative to new builds, while supporting clean energy goals and grid reliability.